 : Book Review, Clinical Case Study, Clinical Trial, Editorial, General Commentary, Hypothesis & Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge and Technology Report.

-, where they are processed by the associate and review editors of the Specialty Journal.
+, where they are peer reviewed by the associate and review editors of the specialty journal.

 after online publication.
-Authors of the original research articles
+Authors of published original research

-with the highest impact, as judged by many expert readers, will be invited by the Field Chief Editor of Frontiers in Neurology, Frontiers in Neuroscience, Frontiers in Psychiatry and Frontiers in Psychology to write a prestigious Frontiers Focused Review
+with the highest impact, as judged democratically by the readers, will be invited by the Chief Editor to write a prestigious Frontiers Focused Review

 - a tier 2 article.
 This is referred to as "democratic tiering

 ".
-The author selection is based on article-level impact metrics of Original Research published in the Frontiers Specialties.
-Focused Reviews are centered on the original discovery, place it in a wider context, and aim to address the wider audience across all of Neurology, Neuroscience, Psychiatry and Psychology.
+The author selection is based on article impact analytics of original research published in the Frontiers specialty journals and sections.
+Focused Reviews are centered on the original discovery, place it into a broader context, and aim to address the wider community across all of Neurology, Neuroscience, Psychiatry and Psychology.